FarmBot-Docs/farmbot-meta/v2022/technology/software/software-development-workflows.md

 ## Step 5: Public release

-When the staging environment is ready for public consumption, a pull request merging `staging` into `master` can be created.
+When the staging environment is ready for public consumption, a pull request merging `staging` into `main` can be created.
 Such pull requests require an approval from a second developer, ideally one that is familiar with the package being released.

 After a second reviewer approves the changes and all CI checks have passed, the pull request is merged and a GitHub release can be tagged.